Agree with our rating?

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

-Intuit currently has an “A+” rating with the Better Business Bureau was formerly accredited since 2010 but is no longer accredited.
-The company has received 3,231 complaints in the past 36 months.
-Only 3,231 of these 1,404 complaints were resolved by the company to the satisfaction of the merchant.
-The remaining 1,827 were resolved to the dissatisfaction of the merchant or received no final response
+Intuit currently has no rating with the Better Business Bureau and was formerly accredited since 2010 but is no longer accredited.
+The company has received 3,443 complaints in the past 36 months.
+Only 1,260 of these 3,443 complaints were resolved by the company to the satisfaction of the merchant.
+The remaining 2,183 were resolved to the dissatisfaction of the merchant or received no final response

 What Merchants Say

-This merchant might have avoided this issue by working with a top-rated provider for customer service.
+This client might have avoided this issue by working with a top-rated provider for customer service.

 A “C” Performance